 4. If you have progressed to Level 8 while searching for your dog’s Recognition Level and your dog continues to show no response, check to see if Collar Receiver is snug against your dog’s neck.
 Then go back to Intensity Level 1 and repeat the process.
 If your dog still does not indicate he is feeling the stimulation, you have two options: you may either have to trim the hair beneath the Contact Points or switch to the longer Contact Points included in your system.

+Does beeper work without the receiver being on the collar?
 Yes, the beeper can work remotely without the receiver being on the collar.